Black box: Modeling

 The modeling process is the construction of a predictive mathematical model, using existing historic data (observation table).

 Testing the black box model

 A developed black box model is a validated model when black-box testing methods ensures that it is, based solely on observable elements.

-With backtesting, out of time data is always used when testing the black box model.
+With back testing, out of time data is always used when testing the black box model.
 Data has to be written down before it is pulled for black box inputs.

 Other theories

 Black box theories are those theories defined only in terms of their function.
 The term can be applied in any field where some inquiry is made into the relations between aspects of the appearance of a system (exterior of the black box), with no attempt made to explain why those relations should exist (interior of the black box).
 In this context, Newton's theory of gravitation can be described as a black box theory.

 Specifically, the inquiry is focused upon a system that has no immediately apparent characteristics and therefore has only factors for consideration held within itself hidden from immediate observation.
 The observer is assumed ignorant in the first instance as the majority of available data is held in an inner situation away from facile investigations.
 The black box element of the definition is shown as being characterised by a system where observable elements enter a perhaps imaginary box with a set of different outputs emerging which are also observable.